rust-embedded/discovery/src/03-setup/linux.md

 $ sudo udevadm control --reload-rules
 ```

-If you had any board plugged to your laptop, unplug them and then plug them in again.
+If you had any board plugged to your computer, unplug them and then plug them in again.

 Now, go to the [next section].